AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/project-finances/create-billing-records.md

 To add billable expenses to a billing record:

 1. Go to the project with the billing records.
-1. Click Billing Records in the left panel.
-You might have to click Show More, then Billing Records.
+1. Click **Billing Records** in the left panel.
+You might have to click **Show More**, then **Billing Records**.

-1. Click the `Description` of a billing record to open the `Billing Record Details` tab.
+1. Click the **Description** of a billing record to open the **Billing Record Details** tab.

-1. Click Billable Expenses in the left panel.
+1. Click **Billable Expenses** in the left panel.
-1. (Conditional) If you have added expenses to your tasks or the project and have marked them as Billable, click `Add Expenses`.
+1. (Conditional) If you have added expenses to your tasks or the project and have marked them as Billable, click **Add Expenses**.

    >[!NOTE]
    >
-   >If you have expenses but they are not marked as Billable, the `Add Expenses` button does not display.
+   >If you have expenses but they are not marked as Billable, the **Add Expenses** button does not display.
 Only billable expenses with an Actual Amount greater than zero are eligible to be included in a billing record.

-1. Select the billable expenses that are available to be added to the billing record, then click `Add Expenses`.
+1. Select the billable expenses that are available to be added to the billing record, then click **Add Expenses**.
-   The Actual Amount of the expenses is added as the `Billable Expenses` amount to the `Billing Record Total`.
+   The Actual Amount of the expenses is added as the **Billable Expenses** amount to the **Billing Record Total**.

-1. (Optional) Click `Billing Records Details` to review the `Billable Expenses` and `Billing Record Total` amounts.
+1. (Optional) Click **Billing Records Details** to review the **Billable Expenses** and **Billing Record Total** amounts.
 You can also see the billing record total in the header of the billing record.

 ### Include Fixed Revenues in a billing record